 PROPOSED

-24. Official Scoresheets should be completely filled in, giving the full name of each player, (not nick names).
-Players competing in the weekly competitions should ensure that they sign their team’s Official Scoresheet prior to departure.
-Any games played by a player who has not signed the Official Scoresheet may be declared as forfeits.
+24. Each captain has the option to use a paper or electronic version of the Official Scoresheet approved by the Committee.
+Official Scoresheets should be completely filled in, giving the full name of each player, (not nick names)..
+Both captains must agree on the final score prior to submitting the scoresheet to the Tournament Director..
 Matches are to be played strictly in the order in which they appear on the Official Scoresheet.

 CURRENT